promiscuous-io/robust-redis-lock/README.md

 This is a robust redis lock that ensures that only one process can access a critical section of code.

-Unlike the many other implementations available, this implemebtation ensures that an orphaned lock eventually expires in a safe (non-racy) manner.
+Unlike the many other implementations available, this implementation ensures that an orphaned lock eventually expires in a safe (non-racy) manner.
 LUA scripting made available in Redis 2.6 makes this possible.